amirmghaemi/tika-document-ingest/README.md

 <a name="set_up_data_to_ingest"></a>
 #### SET UP DATA TO INGEST

 1. In order to run the template, you will first need to create a new folder on your computer containing the various files you would like NIFI to ingest.
 An example of this is the folder called “nifi input” I created on my system.
 This folder can contain any file type, just make sure it has all of the files that you would like NIFI to take in.
-Also, it is important to note that any files in this folder **WILL BE DELETED** when Nifi is run.
+Also, it is important to note that any files in this folder **WILL BE DELETED** when Nifi is run (check NOTE to see how to KEEP files).
 The location of this folder on my system is “C:\Users\Kymani\Documents\nifi input”.
+NOTE: In NIFI, double click the "Get File & Convert to JSON" processor group, then double click the "Get File" processor, navigate to properties, on the "keep source file" field - select true.
+Then click apply.
     ![alt text](resources/nifi_nifi_input_folder.png)

 2. After you have created a folder on your system and put in the files you would like NIFI to ingest, go back to the NIFI app on your browser.